South Florida & the Keys

 In South Florida and the Keys, nothing succeeds like excess.
 People take indulgence to Roman Empire levels, from the music-video-like pools of Miami Beach's extravagant super hotels, to buckets of beer and fried shrimp in the Florida Keys, to expertly shaken cocktails mixed under a Little Havana moon.
 Even the skyscrapers are a testament to the region's push for size and extravagance.
 Fortunately the best purveyors of food and fun are realizing the good times can't roll at overdrive forever, and are incorporating sustainable business practices.

-South Florida is full of natural beauty, especially the spectacular wetland ecosystem of the Everglades.
+South Florida's most appealing feature is its natural beauty, especially the spectacular wetland ecosystem of the Everglades.
 A colorful cast of characters inhabits the fringes (and occasionally, the heart) of these swamps, marshes and rolling prairies.
 Alligator wrestlers and Bigfoot hunters share a beer at crab shacks, while panthers prowl the backyard, and environmentalists document the magic of this unique wilderness.
 The Everglades is nature at its most alluring; the ripple of bubbles as a gator submerges into the blackwater bayou, and the sword-billed fish dive of waterfowl hunting the sparkling sloughs.

 The Keys to Quirk